hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-2.md

 * Using Gossip this allows high scalability vs. traditional heartbeat schemes
 * Node failure can be inferred by an agent failure

+???
+Consul uses the gossip protocol for agent communication.
+This provides much greater efficiency with overall Consul communications.
+Agents can communicate with one another and either provide information to its peers, or disseminate information to its neighbors.

 ---
 name: Introduction-to-Consul-Consensus
 class: img-right